Olaminiyi/Kubernetes-Cluster-Setup-with-Kops/README.md

 **Kops** - **"Kubernetes Operations"**, is a command-line tool used for deploying, managing, and operating Kubernetes clusters on various cloud platforms.
 Kubernetes is an open-source container orchestration platform that helps manage the deployment, scaling, and operation of containerized applications.

 Kops specifically focuses on simplifying the process of setting up and managing Kubernetes clusters on cloud infrastructure providers like Amazon Web Services (AWS), Google Cloud Platform (GCP), and others.
-It allows users to define and customize their Kubernetes clusters using configuration files, which makes it easier to maintain consistent and reproducible cluster configurations
+It allows users to define and customize their Kubernetes clusters using configuration files, which makes it easier to maintain consistent and reproducible cluster configurations.

 **Key features of Kops include:**